murindwaz/comp6231/README.md

 ====

-1. [importproject]
+1. [Import the project in Eclipse]

-[importproject]: http://people.cs.uchicago.edu/~kaharris/10200/tutorials/eclipse/Step_04.html "Import the project in Eclipse"
+[Import the project in Eclipse]: http://people.cs.uchicago.edu/~kaharris/10200/tutorials/eclipse/Step_04.html "Import the project in Eclipse"